Lawrence is Chief Executive of ENA. He joined the organisation in February 2023.

 Paul has an honours degree in Commerce and Information Management and a Masters in Business Administration.

 Board of Directors

-Our Board is comprised of senior leaders within each of ENA’s member companies, with a Chairperson appointed every two years.
+Our Board is comprised of senior leaders within each of ENA’s member companies.
 ENA's Chief Executive also sits on the Board.